Kanzaji/Cat-Downloader/README.md

 # Cat-Downloader
 Cat Downloader is a simple Java based downloader for Minecraft Modpacks from CurseForge.

-Cat Downloader is literally **my first project** in Java, so it is probably not the best :P
+This is literally **my first project** in Java, so it is probably not the best :P

 **Vazkii [InstanceSync](https://github.com/Vazkii/InstanceSync) code was used!** Thank you very much for the actual downloader part of this project <3